Emergency Dental Care London

 Dental Abscess

-• Rinse with mild salt water several times daily
+• Rinse with salt water several times daily

-• Do not delay treatment - infections spread rapidly
+• Do not delay treatment — infections spread quickly

 Emergency Dental Care for Children

-Children are especially vulnerable—in Canada, an estimated 2.26 million school-days are missed each year due to dental illness.
-Even more concerning, tooth decay accounts for one-third of all day surgeries among children aged 1 to 5, showing just how serious pediatric dental emergencies can be.
+Children are especially vulnerable — an estimated 2.26 million school-days are missed each year due to dental issues.
+Tooth decay accounts for a third of all day surgeries among children aged 1–5.

-• Keep the tooth moist and seek immediate care
+• Keep the tooth moist and seek care immediately

 Our Emergency Protocols in London